skywalkershen/Reading-Notes/JS_GoodParts/notes.md

    Use += 1 instead
    ***
 8. **bitwise operator**
-   All the numbers in javascript are saved as double float, if use bitwise operator, the compiler needs to convert number to integer first.
+   All the numbers in Javascript are saved as double float, if use bitwise operator, the compiler needs to convert number to integer first.
    ***
 9. **function statement**
    Use function expression instead for the reason of hoisting.